Indian Star Tortoises

 - plastron (bottom shell) also has star patterns

 - cream or yellow-brown colored head and legs, with dark spots

 - coloring and patterns vary by the individual and its native location

-- Indian / Sri Lankan Star tortoises are born with yellow butterfly or bow patterns on their shells.
-These butterflies develop into stars with growth.
-Indian/ Sri Lankan Stars also develop more stripes with age.
+- Indian Star tortoises are born with yellow "butterfly" or "bow" patterns on their shells.
+These butterflies develop into star shapes with growth.
+Indian Stars also develop more stripes with age.